 If you’re trying to save money (I mean are any of us not?!), try buying organic frozen fruits and veggies.
 It’s cheaper and frozen produce is picked at peak harvest so you know you’re getting your fill of nutrients.

 Want to feed your mini organic and make mealtime even easier?
 That’s where Little Spoon comes in.
-All 100+ ingredients are USDA-certified organic and Non-GMO Project verified, so you don’t have to worry about sifting through the grocery store produce and blending up your baby’s meals on your own.
+All 100+ ingredients are USDA-certified organic and non-GMO, so you don’t have to worry about sifting through the grocery store produce and blending up your baby’s meals on your own.
 Check out Fin vs Fin’s organic baby & toddler food review for more info on why fresh is best.